The right shielding gas mix to use when MIG welding mild steel can be confusing to the home repair-ist or home hobbyist.

 - Influences how the finished weld looks

-This means that it is important to choose your shielding gas well when MIG welding mild steel with your home welder.
+This means that it’s important to choose your shielding gas well when MIG welding mild steel with your home welder.

 Reasons to Use C25 Shielding Gas When MIG welding Mild Steel